FAQ

 In the summer of 2020, in the midst of COVID concerns, the Center for Disease Control (CDC) issued emergency regulations imposing an eviction moratorium that prohibited landlords from evicting tenants who had not made rental payments.

-It has been now determined that the CDC eviction moratorium was unconstitutional and illegal.
-Landlords who were affected by the CDC eviction moratorium may be eligible to receive compensation for damages.
+It has now been determined that the CDC eviction moratorium was unconstitutional and illegal.
+Owners of rental property who were affected by the CDC eviction moratorium are eligible to receive compensation for damages.

 The 5th Amendment of the United States Constitution protects United States citizens’ rights to personal property among other things.
 Included in the 5th Amendment is the “Takings Clause”.
 The Takings Clause states that private property cannot be taken for public use without just compensation.
 It is considered a basic liberty and a primary limitation on the government’s ability to restrict private property use.

-The CDC Eviction Moratorium violated the Takings Clause and was therefore unconstitutional and illegal.
+The CDC Eviction Moratorium violated the Takings Clause and was therefore unconstitutional and illegal because rental housing owners were not compensated for their damages.

-In other words, to be eligible for any legal payment, one must join the lawsuit as a plaintiff no later than September 1, 2025.
-The court has ruled The CDC acted illegally.
-The next phase of our effort will be dedicated to the proof of damages for each plaintiff.
+In other words, to be eligible for any legal payment, one must join the lawsuit as a plaintiff no later than September 1, 2026, because the statute of limitations will bar any claims filed after that date.

 Any rental property owner who was damaged by the CDC eviction moratorium can join the case.
 However, if you have properties in states or other locales that enacted more stringent eviction restrictions than those imposed by the CDC, you will not be able to participate in this lawsuit with respect to those properties.